Sankalp-gupta1/Sankalp-gupta1/README.md

 👋 Hi, I'm Sankalp Gupta (@Sankalp-gupta1)
-👀 Passionate about Artificial Intelligence and cutting-edge technologies 🌱 Currently diving deep into algorithms and their applications 🎓 Pursuing B.Tech in AI from CSJMU
+👀 Passionate about Artificial Intelligence and cutting-edge technologies 🌱 Currently diving deep into algorithms and their applications 🎓 Pursuing B.Tech in AI
 💡 Love exploring complex problems, especially through coding and innovation 🚀 Recently engaged in the International Collegiate Programming Contest (ICPC) 💬 Always open to collaboration on interesting AI and ML projects